 Here’s a link to the USA Auxiliar de Conversacion information page and the New Zealand guide to Profex applications because the United States one isn’t working for me right now to link to (although it should be basically the same).
 Don’t be overwhelmed by the Spanish, Google Translate has just become your new best friend.

-In all seriousness, I can highly recommend this Language Assistant program in Spain.
+In all seriousness, as far as English language assistant programs go, I can highly recommend this Language Assistant program in Spain, and it’s the only option for teaching English in Spain through the Spanish government.
 I’ve just passed the one year mark of living in Spain and I absolutely love it here.
 I wouldn’t take back my decision to move to Spain for anything, and if you’re the least bit intrigued, I would urge you to look into it more.
 It might not be what you expect, but it could be one of your best decisions ever.

 If you liked it, pin it!